Christosbats/Implementation-of-Perceptron-Algorithm/README.md

-# Implementation-of-Perceptron-Algorithm
+# An implementation-of-Perceptron-Algorithm
-Implementation of Perceptron Algorithm for a 2-Input OR and AND Logic Gates
+An implementation of Perceptron Algorithm for a 2-Input OR and AND Logic Gates

 Results